benedictchen/amazon-scrape-transactions/README.md

 ## Instructions
 - Go to Amazon (e.g. Amazon.com)
 - Go to this path: `/cpe/yourpayments/transactions/`
+- For Google Chrome:
+  - Right click and choose "Inspect"
 - Paste this in the console: